XinRuiZhou0106/Ctrl-GenAug/README.md

 **Note:**

-- We support batch generation.
+- We support batch generation by ``num_workers`` parallel worker processes.
 Each worker process uses one GPU and is responsible for processing a designated set of batches (``batch_size``).
-All batches are processed in parallel by ``num_workers`` worker processes.
 - [IMPORTANT] If the sequence generator and the downstream model are trained on the same custom dataset, you should use conditions from the real **training** sequences (rather than the testing ones) to generate synthetic data for downstream tasks.
   This is necessary to avoid data leakage.

-## ⏳ Step 3: Filter out Noisy Synthetic Cases
+## ⏳ Step 3: Filter Out Noisy Synthetic Cases

 Before filtering,
 - You should first train a video classifier in the real-data domain under the *Baseline* paradigm.
 You may use [MMAction2](https://github.com/open-mmlab/mmaction2) for this step.
-- Then, you need to calculate the VAE-Seq values for the entire synthetic database (see our paper for details).
-Use the following command:
+- Then, you need to calculate the VAE-Seq values for the entire synthetic database (see our paper for details) using the following command:

 ```bash
 python VAE-Seq.py \